Doggy Day Spa: Essential Oils For Dogs

 Fleas On Dogs

 Fleas can be tricky to get rid of, but essential oils are great for keeping them away.
 There are a couple of different herbal solutions you can use to de-flea your dog.
-Two of the most common oils used are lavender and cedar oil for dogs.
+Two of the most common essential oils used are lavender and cedar oil for dogs.

 Oils For Flea Collars

-• 3-5 drops of Cedar, Lavender, Lemongrass or Citronella Oil
+• 3-5 drops of Cedar, Lavender, Lemongrass, or Citronella Oil

 • 3-5 drops of olive or other carrier oil